A determination of the LMC dark matter subhalo mass using the MW halo stars in its gravitational wake: Data reduction

-Since our aim is to extract the mass of the dark matter subhalo surrounding the Large and Small Magellanic Cloud, we have performed a transformation of coordinates to a new reference system.
-This particular coordinate reference system is centred in the centre of mass of the Magellanic Clouds, with the x-axis aligned with the direction of the velocity of the centre of mass (see appendix \ref{apendice} for details), and it is considered a rest frame.
-In order to obtain the position and velocity of the centre of mass we have considered that the LMC mass is nine times the SMC mass \citep{Craig:2021}.
+Since our aim is to extract the mass of the DM subhalo surrounding the Large and Small Magellanic Clouds, we performed a transformation of coordinates to a new reference system.
+This particular coordinate reference system is centred on the centre of mass (CM) of the MCS, with the $x$ axis aligned with the direction of the velocity of the CM (see appendix \ref{apendice} for details), and it is considered a rest frame.
+In order to obtain the position and velocity of the CM, we considered the LMC mass to be nine times the SMC mass \citep{Craig:2021}.

-\section{Theoretical model and Likelihood analysis}
+\section{Theoretical model and likelihood analysis}

-We used the theoretical model for stellar wakes from dark matter subhalos proposed by \citet{Buschmann:2018}, where the authors assumed a Plummer sphere for the density profile of the DM subhalo.
+We used the theoretical model for stellar wakes from DM subhalos proposed by \citet{Buschmann:2018}, where the authors assumed a Plummer sphere for the density profile of the DM subhalo.
+The reference system used in this section corresponds to the one centred on the CM of the MCS, with the $x$ axis in the direction of the velocity of the DM subhalo mass (see Appendix \ref{apendice-cm} for details).
 From the collisionless Boltzmann equation, they derived the time-independent phase-space distribution function in the subhalo rest frame